Employee Share Schemes

 Key Employee Engagement Programme (“KEEP”)

-Currently, where an employee exercises a share option, a
+Currently, where an employee exercises a share option, a liability to

-disadvantage to listed companies as SMEs cannot offer their
+companies as SMEs cannot offer their employees a market in the

-employee to sell shares to fund their tax liability.
+shares which would allow the employees to sell shares to fund their

-confirms that the tax liability for employees can only arise at
+the tax liability for employees can only arise at the date of the

-the date of the disposal of the relevant shares and will be
+disposal of the relevant shares and will be subject to CGT.
+This gives

-19% based on current rates.
+rise to a saving of up to 19% based on current rates.

 Share Purchase Schemes